Intervalley Band Crossing and Transition of Fractional Chern Insulators in Floquet Twisted Bilayer MoTe$_2$

 In Fig.~\fref{fig:band_structure_DM}{1}, we present the first two moir\'e valence bands in the two valleys, obtained for the static tMoTe$_2$, the full Floquet Hamiltonian $H_{\text{eff}}$, and the valence-band Floquet Hamiltonian $\tilde{H}_{\rm eff}$, using the parameters $\Delta_g=\SI{1.1}{eV}$, $v_F=\SI{0.4e6}{\m \per \s}$, $w_{cv}=\SI{15.3}{meV}$, $(V_v,\psi_v,w_v)=(\SI{8}{meV},\SI{-89.6}{\degree},\SI{-8.5}{meV})$, $(V_c,\psi_c,w_c)=(\SI{5.97}{meV},\SI{-87.9}{\degree},\SI{-2}{meV})$\ucite{wu2019topological}, and $\Delta=\SI{10}{meV}$.
 One can see that the quasienergy spectra of $H_{\text{eff}}$ and $\tilde{H}_{\rm eff}$ are indeed very similar to each other, which justifies our Schrieffer-Wolff transformation of integrating out the conduction bands.
 We will use the valence-band Floquet Hamiltonian $\tilde{H}_{\rm eff}$ in what follows.

-4mm \fl{fig:band_structure_DM} \centerline{ } 2mm \figcaption{8}{1}{The first two moiré valence bands in the two valleys along a high-symmetry path in the moiré Brillouin zone at a twist angle of \SI{1.2}{\degree}. (a) shows the bands in valley $+$, and (b) shows those in valley $-$.
-Black dashed lines represent the undriven tMoTe$_2$ described by the massive Dirac model.
-Red and blue dashed lines correspond to the quasienergies of the full Floquet Hamiltonian $H_{\text{eff}}$ and the valence-band Floquet Hamiltonian $\tilde{H}_{\rm eff}$, respectively.
-The intensity of CPL is chosen as $\Delta=\SI{10}{meV}$.}

-From Fig.~\fref{fig:band_structure_DM}{1}, we can see that the dispersion of valence bands remain largely unchanged under periodic driving compared to the static case, except for an overall shift whose leading term $-\xi\Delta$ is in the order of $1/\Omega$ and is opposite in different valleys [Eq.~(\ref{eh_eff_sw_sim_main})].
+From Fig.~\fref{fig:band_structure_DM}{1}, we can see that the dispersion of valence bands remains largely unchanged under periodic driving compared to the static case, except for an overall shift whose leading term $-\xi\Delta$ is in the order of $1/\Omega$ and is opposite in different valleys [Eq.~(\ref{eh_eff_sw_sim_main})].
 This feature (as well as the valley-dependent effective mass) demonstrates the time-reversal symmetry breaking under the driving of CPL.
 Notably, this symmetry breaking signal is absent in the Floquet Hamiltonian derived within the free-electron framework\ucite{vogl2021floquet} (also shown in the SM), but could appear in the effective tight-binding description of the driven monolayer MoTe$_2$\ucite{dong2024floquet}.
+The necessity of including the conduction bands at the beginning of the Floquet analysis stems from the presence of photon processes coupling the valence and conduction bands, which can be seen in the nonzero matrix elements of $H_{\pm 1}$ between the valence and conduction band states (see the SM).
+If the static conduction bands are already integrated out before the Floquet analysis is performed, these processes cannot be captured.

-The almost opposite quasienergy shift in the two valleys of driven tMoTe$_2$ immediately indicates that light can play a role of a pseudospin Zeeman field and cause the crossing between Floquet bands of different valleys.
+The almost opposite quasienergy shift in the two valleys of driven tMoTe$_2$ immediately indicates that light can play the role of a pseudospin Zeeman field and cause the crossing between Floquet bands of different valleys.
 In Fig.~\fref{fig:schematic_plot_for_bilayer}{2}, we present the Floquet band structures at CPL intensity $\Delta=\SI{5}{meV}$, $\SI{10.3}{meV}$, and $\SI{15}{meV}$.
 With increasing $\Delta$, the top Floquet valence band of valley $+$ crosses with the second Floquet valence band of valley $-$.
-Such a crossing in the single-particle level will induce redistribution of electrons in the two valleys and could lead to interesting phase transitions of many-body states in the driven system.
+Such a crossing at the single-particle level will induce redistribution of electrons in the two valleys and could lead to interesting phase transitions of many-body physics in the driven system.

 \fl{fig:schematic_plot_for_bilayer} \centerline{ } \figcaption{8}{2}{The Floquet band structures at CPL intensity (a) $\Delta=\SI{5}{meV}$, (b) $\SI{10.3}{meV}$, and (c) $\SI{15}{meV}$.
 The two crossing bands -- the top valence band of valley $+$ and the second valence band of valley $-$, are highlighted by dark colors.}